Democracy in Action

-Democracy in Action is modeled after the Sustainable City Year Program (SCYP) in the Sustainable Cities Initiative at University of Oregon and is part of a larger consortium of universities and colleges that participate in the Educational Partnerships for Innovation in Communities Network (EPIC-N).
+Democracy in Action is modeled after the Sustainable City Year Program (SCYP) in the Sustainable Cities Initiative at University of Oregon.
 Whereas the Sustainable City Year Program focuses primarily on sustainability, Democracy in Action emphasizes civic learning and democratic engagement.

 The spring 2020 project was a collaboration with the City of San Marcos:

 - Parks and Recreation User Survey - Dr. Liz Ridder, GEOG 450: Parks and Protected Areas

 For fall 2019, CSUSM faculty worked with the City of San Marcos on one project:

 - North City Art Plan Guidelines - Dr. Kristin Moss, AMD 421: Art and Social Change

 The CSUSM NewsCenter profiled the project, Public Art Project Reinforces Values of Democracy in Action.